FilipMalczak/freestyle-writing/monday_tdd.md

 you would have been right?

 That's another case where your inner instinct says something else than the decision that was made.
-In a similar way as in case of a "winner" that was sort of convinced, we tend to write down stuff we're subconciously **todo spellcheck*** focuesd on.
+In a similar wayTDD practice and a Monday walks into a bar as in case of a "winner" that was sort of convinced, we tend to write down stuff we're subconciously **todo spellcheck*** focuesd on.
 Do you know that practical joke, where when someone spends a lot of time texting around you, you just repeat a word like "giraffe" and he ends up with texting something